panthistle/popmesh/version 2.5/README.md

 To install the add-on in Blender:
 - Start Blender and open the 'Preferences' window from the 'Edit' menu.
 Select the 'Add-ons' tab.
-- If you have installed a previous version of PopMesh, disable and remove it before installing this version.
+- If you have installed a previous version/update of PopMesh, disable and remove it before installing this version.
 - Click 'Install...', find and select the downloaded 'PTDBLNPOPM.zip' file, then click 'Install Add-on'.
 - Enable the add-on by ticking the checkbox next to its name.